nathan-yan/deep-gui/README.md

 A graphical deep learning library

 ## Setup

-To install all Gradient dependencies, cd into the Gradient directory, then do:
+Some of these dependencies, especially numpy, can be pretty finnicky to install with just pip.
+It is recommended you install these via [Anaconda](https://www.anaconda.com/products/individual).
+To install all Deep-GUI dependencies, cd into the deep-gui directory, then do:

 ```
 cd backend